indutny/candor/README.md

   // statement.
 For example, the body of an `if or `while` loop.
 Blocks also
   // create a new local variable scope.

-  scope a // use this to interact with variables from outer blocks
+  @a // use this to interact with variables from outer blocks
      // NOTE: the closest one will be chosen
 }

 // Control flow